Saint Louis University's campus in Madrid offers students a robust education in the humanities and social sciences.

 The Department of Fine and Performing Arts explores and celebrates the disciplines of studio art, art history, dance, music and theatre.
 Get hands-on experience in the arts through visits to galleries, music performances and theatre productions.

-Through the study of classical languages, history, philosophy and theology, SLU-Madrid’s Department of Humanities offers students an opportunity to learn more about themselves, society and their place in the world.
+Through the study of anthropology, classical languages, history, philosophy and theology, SLU-Madrid's Division of Humanities offers students an opportunity to learn more about themselves, society and their place in the world.

 Modern Languages and ESL